rafi234/JetBrainsAcademy/Web Quiz Engine/README.md

 1. POST /api/quizzes - create new quiz in database and user who created it.
 2. GET /api/quizzes/{id} - get quiz with given id.
 3. GET /api/quizzes - return Slice instance with 10 quizzes on given page - @ParamRequest.
 4. POST /api/quizzes/{id}/solve - solve quiz with given id as @PathVariable and answer as @BodyRequest.
-User which solve it is saved to database.
+User who solve it is saved to database.
 5. GET /api/quizzes/completed - return Slice just like in GET /api/quizzes and in his content are quizzes solved by logged in user.
 6. DELETE /api/quizzes/{id} - you can delete quiz with given id only if you create it.